Integral trees with given nullity: Introduction

 The notion of integral graphs was first introduced in \cite{har}.
-There is not much knowledge about integral graphs in the literature.
+A lot of articles deal with integral graphs.
+We refer the reader to \cite{BCRS} for a comprehensive but rather old survey on the subject.
 Here, we are concerned with integral trees.
 These objects are extremely rare and hence very difficult to find.
 For a long time, it was an open question whether there exist integral trees with arbitrarily large diameter \cite{watsc}.
 Recently, this question was affirmatively answered in \cite{csi, gmt}, where the authors constructed integral trees for any diameter.
 It is well known that the tree on two vertices is the only integral tree with nullity zero \cite{wata0}.
-Thereafter, Brouwer proved that any integral tree with nullity $1$ is a subdivision of a star where the order of the star is a perfect square \cite{bro}.
-This result has motivated us to investigate integral trees from the `nullity' point of view.
+Thereafter, Brouwer proved that any integral tree with nullity $1$ is a subdivision of a star graph where the order of the star graph is a perfect square \cite{bro}.
+The latter result has motivated us to investigate integral trees from the `nullity' point of view.

 In this article, we prove that with a fixed nullity more than $1$, there are only finitely many integral trees.
 We also characterize integral trees with nullity $2$ and $3$ showing that there is a unique integral tree with nullity $2$ as well as a unique integral tree with nullity $3$.